JupiterOne-Archives/docs-old/guides/compliance/compliance-mapping-policies.md

 See [this article](../../docs/data-model/org-grc.md) for the full GRC graph data model.

-When you link a policy and procedure, J1 creates a link between a security procedure to a compliance requirement or control.
+When you link a policy and procedure, J1 creates a link between a security procedure to a compliance control.
 Policies are very high-level descriptions, that provide details on what you should do.
-Procedures explain how you can implement a requirement or control.
+Procedures explain how you can implement a control.

-You can link security procedures for a specific compliance requirement or control in the details view of that control or requirement.
+You can link security procedures for a specific compliance control in the details view of that control.

 ![compliance-map-policies](../../assets/compliance-map-policies.png)

-[Watch this video](https://try.jupiterone.com/blog/how-to-map-grc-policies-and-procedures) to learn more about mapping policy or procedure documents.
+[Watch this video](https://try.jupiterone.com/blog/how-to-map-grc-policies-and-procedures) to learn more about linking policy or procedure documents.